Content marketing is evolving yet again with some of the world’s biggest brands adopting a publisher's mindset.

-More importantly, this is why brands need to shift the focus towards 'media'.
+More importantly, this is why brands need to shift the focus from content towards 'media'.

 Throughout my research, one brand kept reappearing: Red Bull.